ttboma/practice-leetcode-rs/README.md

 Hi,

+This repository is a Rust library crate that offers a diverse collection of solutions to various [LeetCode](https://leetcode.com/) problems.

 Traditionally, the first step in learning a new programming language is writing a "Hello, World!" program.
 Another effective approach, based on my experience, is starting a project that involves solving [LeetCode](https://leetcode.com/) problems.
-This method not only reinforces fundamental programming concepts but also offers practical experience with real-world challenges.
+This method not only reinforces fundamental programming concepts but also offers practical experience with real-world challenges in several key area:

-This repository is a Rust library crate that offers a diverse collection of solutions to various LeetCode problems.
-By engaging with this project, you will gain practical experience in several key areas:

 - **Data Structures and Algorithms**: Deepen your understanding of data structures and algorithms by implementing them in Rust, enhancing both your problem-solving skills and your proficiency in the language.